Wondering who discovered lithium? Discover lithium’s origins here. The story is more interesting than you ever imagined!

-From the ancients up until today, bathing in mineral pools and drinking mineral waters, have been popular treatments to promote mental as well as physical health.
+From ancient times until today, bathing in mineral pools and drinking mineral waters, have been popular treatments to promote mental as well as physical health.
 Who discovered lithium is a hard question to answer because so many early advocates of spas containing lithium knew the water to be beneficial, but had not isolated lithium or identified its specific link to manic depression.

 Johan August Arfvedson, a Swedish chemist, discovered lithium in ore from a Swedish iron mine in 1817.
 Arfvedson originally discovered lithium in petalite ore, and subsequently detected it in the minerals spodumene and lepidolite.

-Arfwedson came from a wealthy family, and had degrees in both law and minerology.
-He worked in an unpaid position in the Royal Board of Mines, and in Stockholm got to know "the father of modern chemistry", fellow Swede Jöns Jakob Berzelius.
-It was in Berzelius's private lab that Arfwedson's lithium discovery occurred.
-However, despite several attempts, Arfwedson never successfully isolated the element from its salts.
+Arfwedson came from a wealthy family, and had degrees in both law and mineralogy.
+He worked in an unpaid position in the Royal Board of Mines, and in Stockholm got to know “the father of modern chemistry,” fellow Swede Jöns Jakob Berzelius.
+It was in Berzelius’s private lab that Arfwedson’s lithium discovery occurred.
+However, despite several attempts, Arfwedson never successfully isolated lithium from elemental salts.1

 William Thomas Brande and Sir Humphry Davy used electrolysis on lithium oxide to isolate the element in 1818.

-It can therefore be said that several individuals paid a role in the element's original discovery.
+It can therefore be said that several individuals played a role in the element’s original discovery.

 It was the Australian doctor, John Cade, who truly discovered lithium.
 It was Dr Cade who first discovered the role of lithium in controlling bipolar disorder.

-Dr Cade, along with many others, suffered terribly as a prisoner of war in the infamous Changi POW camp that the Japanese operated in Singapore.
+Dr. Cade, along with many others, suffered terribly as a prisoner of war in the infamous WWII Changi POW camp that the Japanese operated in Singapore.
 He showed great courage and compassion as a physician during this period, and some believe his POW experiences stimulated his interest in mental health.

-After WWII, Dr Cade, who was also a psychiatrist, began his experiments with lithium.
-As with many important scientific breakthroughs, Dr Cade's discovery came about as an accident.
+After WWII, Dr. Cade, who was a psychiatrist, began his experiments with lithium.
+As with many important scientific breakthroughs, Dr. Cade’s discovery came about as an accident.

-His original theory was that manic patients had a metabolic disorder, indicated by excessive urea in their urine.
+His original theory was that manic patients had a metabolic disorder, indicated by excessive urea (a nitrogen-based waste product) in their urine.
 In other words, Cade was researching the historic misconception that there was some connection between mania and urea.

 Cade tested his theory by injecting uric acid into guinea pigs.
 To do this he used lithium urate, simply because it was so highly soluble.
 To Cade’s surprise, he found this produced a calming effect instead of increased excitation.

-Through a series of very careful experiments on both guinea pigs and people, it was proven that lithium had a pronounced effect on mania.
+Through a series of very careful experiments on both guinea pigs and humans, it was proven that lithium had a pronounced effect on mania.

-This wonderful discovery was quickly followed by the finding that lithium also helped with the depressive symptoms of bipolar.
+This wonderful discovery was quickly followed by the finding that lithium also helped with the depressive symptoms of bipolar.2

 Cade’s remarkably successful results were detailed in his paper, Lithium salts in the treatment of psychotic excitement, published in the Medical Journal of Australia (1949).

-- the first effective medication to treat a mental illness!
-Not only that, but in the form of a cheap and natural mineral salt.
-Remember
+– The first effective medication to treat a mental illness!
+In the form of a cheap and natural mineral salt, no less.

-- this happened at a time when manic depression either went untreated, or cures were attempted through crude, early forms of lobotomies and electric shock treatment.
+– Remember, this happened at a time when manic depression either went untreated or cures were attempted through crude, early treatment modalities such as lobotomies and electric shock treatment.

-It can be said that it was John Cade who discovered lithium, in the sense that he was the individual who truly unleashed the power of lithium in helping the bipolar community.
+It can be said that it was John Cade who discovered lithium, in the sense that he was the one who truly unleashed the clinical power of lithium in helping the bipolar community.

 The Australian doctor John Cade experimented with lithium in the 1940s.